 To use this feature to record non-gaming stuff, follow the above steps, then just exit the game when it launches.
 Simple.

 Mobizen is deservedly one of the most popular screen-recording apps on the Play Store, offering a wealth of features, including full HD recording at 60fps.
 It has a number of tools for adding pizzazz to your videos after you’ve recorded them, too, such as background music and the option to record yourself doing intro and outro videos.
 It’s particularly good for gaming, letting you record your sessions at the same time as recording your face reacting to the on-screen action.
 (Who knows?
 You may just be the next PewDiePie … God help us all.)

 10. AZ Screen Recorder

 Price: Free / $2.99

 AZ Screen recorder does not require root access (great start) and has an option to pause and resume recording, which is particularly useful for making tutorial videos.
 It also has a front-facing camera overlay feature, but it requires a paid upgrade to unlock this.
-You can change settings like resolution, frame rate, bit rate or even feature a text message or logo along with the recorded screen cast.
-Audio recording is also well-supported.
+You can change settings like resolution, frame rate, bit rate and even feature a text message or logo along with the recorded screen cast.
+Microphone recording is supported.

 Now that you know how to screen-record on Android, how about recording your screen in Windows 10?
 Android is also great for off-the-radar apps that you can use to download music, so we’ve made a list of the best free music download apps for Android.